danishsheikh1122/issueTrackerFulltackApp/README.md

 - issuetrackerapp\app\issues\[id]\page.tsx
 - in this xmp we are requesting 2 quereis for same data so instead we used react cache to get data once and can be used
 - const fetchUser=cache((issueId: number) => prisma.issue.findUnique({ where: { id: issueId } }));

+# add an example env file
+- always create dummy .env file so that other users can use your repo